b9Joker108/SeedVault.L-GPT/README.md

 prototyping and functionality of this project will subsequently be optimised for diverse systems and purposes.

+I feel that this is the most appropriate metaphorical section, to list the required skills, to realise a working prototype.

+...

 # Sprout

 I anticipate this project, to map, coordinate and programme, the digital and non-digital aspects,